mylesieong/code_library/README.md

 ### liba.kts
 Use kotlin to access java libraries content in a script.
 Here are common-used commands:
-- list all markdown files: `kotlinc -scripts liba.kts list`
+- list all markdown files: `kotlinc -script liba.kts list`
-- list all markdown files and its top level topics: `kotlinc -scripts liba.kts tree`
+- list all markdown files and its top level topics: `kotlinc -script liba.kts tree`
 - help: `kotlinc -scripts liba.kts help`

 (note this requires kotlinc installed, see [here](https://kotlinlang.org/docs/tutorials/command-line.html) for more info)